On the point spectrum of electromagnetic Dirac operators: Introduction

-The first result of this paper shows that, if the potential satisfies a suitable Hardy-type smallness condition, no eigenvalues are created in the spectral gap. \begin{theorem} Let $d\geq 3$ and let $V: \R^d \to \C^{N \times N},$ $N:= 2^{\lfloor(d+1)/2 \rfloor},$ be such that the following inequality
+We shall now present the main results of this paper.
+The first one shows that, if the potential satisfies a suitable Hardy-type smallness condition, no eigenvalues are created in the spectral gap. \begin{theorem} Let $d\geq 1$ and let $V: \R^d \to \C^{N \times N},$ $N:= 2^{\lfloor(d+1)/2 \rfloor},$ be such that the following inequality

 holds for every $\psi \in H^1(\R^d)$.
 Then $\sigma_{p}(H_m(A,V))\cap (-m,m) = \varnothing$. \end{theorem}

 \begin{remark} It follows from an easy computation that

 Thus, condition~\eqref{eq: hipo teo 1} can be interpreted as a requirement for the potential $V$ to satisfy a magnetic Hardy inequality.
 As with Schrödinger-type operators, this kind of condition is not usually sufficient to guarantee the total absence of eigenvalues; it only ensures the absence of discrete eigenvalues. \end{remark} The main result of this paper reads as follows. \begin{theorem} Let $d\geq 3.$ Suppose that $V: \R^d \to \C^{N\times N}$ is such that $V \in C^\infty(\R^d\setminus\{0\})$ and that $V$ is bounded outside any ball containing the origin.
 Additionally, assume that there exist constants $\varepsilon_1, \varepsilon_2, \varepsilon_3,\varepsilon_4 \geq 0$ satisfying